Yellow-bellied marmot (Marmota flavigaster), Mount Evans,

 Four subspecies of American rosy-finch (Leucosticte tephrocotis

-tephrocotis, L. t. littoralis, L. t. australis, L. t. atrata
+tephrocotis, L. t. littoralis, L. t. australis, L. t. atrata) at a feeder,

 Five subspecies of junco (Junco hyemalis hyemalis,